Operational Procedures

 A relatively inexpensive nozzle.

-• The nozzle is generally held in place with a lightweight nozzle retaining nut and nozzle gasket
+- The nozzle is generally held in place by a lightweight nozzle retaining nut and a nozzle gasket.

 Abrasive Blast Cleaning on Site

-This video demonstrates the use of abrasive blast cleaning on a site structure.
+This video demonstrates abrasive blast cleaning on a site structure.

 Spot Blasting

-When spot blasting or blasting at low pressures, you have to select the correct nozzle to suit the requirements of the specific task.
+When spot blasting or blasting at low pressure, you must select the correct nozzle for the specific task.

-• Smaller nozzles, which are manufactured for smaller hoses, are ideal for spot blasting and repairs
+- Smaller nozzles, designed for smaller hoses, are ideal for spot blasting and repairs.

 Boron Alloy Nozzle

-This illustrates a boron alloy nozzle held in place on the blast hose with an aluminium retaining nut into a gasket.
+This illustrates a boron alloy nozzle secured to the blast hose by an aluminium retaining nut and gasket.

-• This set up is generally found in factory abrasive blast chambers where a better maintenance program is generally in place
+- This set-up is generally found in factory abrasive blast chambers, where a better maintenance program is typically in place.

-Less abuse is also found in factory blast equipment compared to site blast cleaning equipment.
+Less abuse is also observed in factory blast equipment than in site blast cleaning equipment.

 Silicone Carbide (lined nozzle)